eph/proxy-svar-smc/README.md

 ### Estimating Models

 For most models, you can either use Matlab (Gibbs Sampler) or Python/Fortran (Sequential Monte Carlo) to estimate the models.
+See the anaconda environment file (proxy-svar.yaml) for the python packages necessary.

 | Model                       | Matlab                       | Python                                             |
 |-----------------------------|------------------------------|----------------------------------------------------|